 As a blonde with a huge camera, I sometimes had the feeling to be unwelcome.
 I love to talk with locals, but in Sri Lanka, I could not break the barrier, experience some local life and talk to locals about their life and wonderful country.
 I wanted to know from Tekla, how Sri Lankan people think about tourism and what we should keep in mind.

 Sri Lankans are very happy about tourism and in general a very hospitable nation.
-However, it is important that the tourists respect their privacy and culture.
+However, it is important that tourists respect their privacy and culture.
 Tourists are welcome to seek the conversation with locals which are very open to it if you ask and tell a bit about yourself.
 Ofen respectful tourists receive an invitation for dinner or to join some cultural activities with the locals.
-It is important to know that Sri Lanka is a poor country and sometimes you find a financial purpose behind the friendliness.
-Tekla says that tourists should not be scared off and most of all show the anger.
+It is important to know that Sri Lanka is a poor country and sometimes you find a financial purpose behind friendliness.
+Tekla says that tourists should not be scared off and most of all show anger.
 Keep in mind: Kindness is everything.
 A real no-go is taking photos without permission, especially photos of children.
 Unfortunately, many tourists overstep the mark.

 For my next Sri Lanka visit, I know now, that Singhalese are open for contacts with tourists as long as we are kind and respect their religion and culture.
 Of course I’ve shown my respect, however, I was a bit narrow-minded and scared off by some annoying people who desperately wanted to make business with me.

 Saraii Village near Yala national park.
 Sleep in a treehouse and listen to the sounds of nature.
 Saraii Village is one of the eco-friendliest hotels in Sri Lanka.